 The nearest inspection station to the camp is at Dunham’s Bay Dock and Launch, 2036 Bay Road Queensbury, NY 12845; west on Rt.
 9L from where Pilot Knob Rd. begins.
 It operates from 8:00 am to 8:00 pm every day.

 YMCA Camp Chingachgook is located in Pilot Knob, New York and is within easy access of I-87 (Northway).
 Directions: Take Northway Exit 20 (Rt.
 149/Fort Ann/Whitehall), turn left on Rt.
 9 north.
 Go one-half mile on Rt.
 9, then turn right onto Rt.
 149. Go 4.5 miles on Rt.
 149, then turn left onto Rt.
 9L (Ridge Road).
 Go 4.5 miles on Rt.
 9L and make a slight right turn onto Pilot Knob Road.
 Go 4.5 miles down Pilot Knob Road to the Camp, on your right.

 You can find accessible accommodations in the Lake George area.
-Housing is also available on a first-come, first-serve basis at Camp Chingachgook.
-Accommodations are “camp style.”
+Free housing is available on a first-come, first-serve basis at Camp Chingachgook.
+Accommodations are “camp style” cabins, or you can set up your own tent.
 Bring your own towels and bed linens or sleeping bags.
 Those who plan to stay at camp must reserve space prior to arrival.
-Companions and able-bodied volunteers MUST make housing arrangements.
-Free tenting is available at the Camp.

 17. Contact Information